J.K. Simmons finds charm in being despicable for 'Whiplash'

-LOS ANGELES (Reuters) - Mastering the art of jazz drumming wasn’t the only objective on actor J.K.
+LOS ANGELES, Jan 10 (Reuters) - Mastering the art of jazz drumming wasn’t the only objective on actor J.K.
 Simmons’ mind when he signed on to play an abusive music teacher in the independent film “Whiplash.”
 He also focused on co-star Miles Teller’s face.

 “I mostly just wanted to do the best possible job of reddening Miles’ cheeks while slapping him,” the actor quipped in a recent interview.